sudorandom/kmcd.dev/content/posts/2025/traceroute/index.md

 R1 -> Client {style: {stroke: "#4CAF50"; stroke-width: 2}}
 ```

+For dealing with the complexities of inconsistent and asymmetric routes, tools like [mtr](https://www.bitwizard.nl/mtr/) (My Traceroute) continuously repeat traceroutes, providing real-time statistics and a clearer picture of network performance over time.

 ## Building a Traceroute in Go

 We can build a functional traceroute tool in Go using the `golang.org/x/net/icmp` package, which provides access to the low-level networking primitives required.
 The process involves setting up a "listener" to receive ICMP messages, then looping to send probes with an incrementally higher TTL.